quidmonkey/particle_test/README.md

 ## PixiJS

 While PixiJS can't match a native WebGL implementation, it does quite well.
 Unfortunately, it appears PixiJS implements a great deal of pre-processing in order to properly batch GL calls.
 Be aware that manipulating the particle count will incur some downtime while Pixi preps for batching.

+## WebGL

+Three native WebGL tests are included.
+The first uses an interleaving technique to pass data to WebGL via a vertex buffer object (VBO).
+Both vertex and fragment shader are passed, with each quad weighing in at a hefty 30 floats.
+The second test passes vertices as gl.POINTS vs. gl.TRIANGLES, and uses the pre-defined gl_PointSize and gl_PointCoord to interpolate fragment data.
+Overall, this results in ~4-5 fps or an 8% performance increase.
+The third and final test passes a gl.POINTS VBO during initialization and only passes a single float each frame (delta time), allowing the particles to run entirely on the GPU, unhindered by Javascript.
+This results in massive performance gains.

 ## Errata